abs51295/ossprojects-wiki/Systers-Portal.md

 Systers, along with other sub-groups, have several channels where information is disseminated.
 A portal for Systers and sub-groups to share information to perspective communities, lists events and by geography.
+Before rebranding and new website, ABI (Anita Borg Institute) had a section/pages for Systers and each subgroup (Latinas, LGBT, Black Women in Computing, TurkishWiC and ArabWiC).
+This allowed for subgroup members to find information specific to their groups.
+See screen shots below.

 ## Initial features: